seaasses/address-artisan/README.md

 ### Get the xpub

 First it is required to get a working wallet for the P2PKH script.
 It is recommended to do this step even if a P2PKH wallet is already set, as the recommended derivation path is not the default one.
+You can do this using a seed phrase or a hardware wallet.

 First create a new P2PKH wallet.
 Make sure to select `P2PKH` on the script type.